Homemade Old Fashioned Whole Wheat Pancakes

 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

 When you start thinking out of the box and get creative with fillings and toppings, you will soon create a masterpiece you can't possibly do without for breakfast.
+Mix and match your fillings and toppings.
+You could even try a different filling with each pancake, and then try each of them until you find something you love.

 Give this a try.
 I would love to know what you put in and on your pancakes!
+And for even more great breakfast recipes, check out all of my articles.
+You'll love my Apple Spice Coffee Cake and Clean Eating Cinnamon Rolls.

 © 2014 Victoria Van Ness